yushiangfu/study-notes/02-memory.md

    - I don't know.
 - Kernel
    - it further separates into executable and non-executable parts.
-- Manageable memory from added memblocks
+- Manageable memory
    - Exclude kernel since it has its mapping.
    - Exclude 'flash,' coldfire,' and 'VGA' because of their 'no map' attribute specified in DTS.
+- DMA regions
-- DMA regions: 'video engine', 'DMA/CMA', and 'GFX'
+   - 'video engine', 'DMA/CMA', and 'GFX'
    - Though they are in manageable memory range, they get remapped with the DMA attribute.
 - Vmalloc area
    - The memory from this region is guaranteed to be virtually consecutive.